Envelopes & Events

 Sending Raw Envelopes#

 The hub doesn't validate event_type against any allowlist; custom types pass through unmodified.
-Adapters fold only event types they recognise — substantive ones (EV_TEXT, plus EV_PACKET under the workflow adapter) and lifecycle ones (EV_SESSION_*).
+Adapters fold only event types they recognise — substantive ones (EV_TEXT, plus EV_PACKET under the workflow adapter) and lifecycle ones (EV_CHANNEL_*).
 Custom event types are written to the WAL and delivered to participants but don't advance turn-taking state.

 Causation#